 - Malware scanning runs at the filesystem layer continuously.

 On an unmanaged VPS, you do all of that yourself.
 That is not impossible and it is not even particularly hard if you know what you are doing – but it is work, and a lot of sites get breached because the site owner meant to configure it and never got around to it.
+Managed vs unmanaged WordPress hosting walks through the full operational picture – what managed actually covers, the hidden costs of going unmanaged, and where each makes sense.
 What is managed WordPress hosting has the broader feature comparison; the relationship between Wordfence and server-level security explains why even a strong application-layer plugin benefits from server-layer backing.

 Hostney’s WordPress stack runs all of these server-level protections by default.
 Every account runs in an isolated Podman container so a compromise cannot spread.
 SELinux is in enforcing mode, ModSecurity with OWASP rules is on every nginx vhost, fail2ban watches authentication endpoints, a filewatcher daemon flags filesystem changes in real time, and the edge layer runs a behavioural bot-protection system that scores incoming traffic and challenges suspicious requests with proof-of-work before they reach PHP.
 DDoS hardening and per-IP rate limiting are configured at the webserver level, and automatic SSL from Let’s Encrypt handles TLS without manual renewal.
 This is what “managed WordPress security” should mean: you write content, the platform handles the surface area.